hackjutsu/HighlightText/README.md

 - Most content-based websites

 ### Limited or No Support:
-The text storage and reload feature does not work on some websites.
+The text storage and reload feature does not work on some websites or the selection over complex elements(including hyperlinks).

 ## How to install